kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

+But we still have a remaining question here.

+How can we handle Raw CloudEvents data?

-The request body comes to Cloud Run function, is in `application/protobuf` byte data format, like you see on the screen.
+The request body comes to Cloud Run function as CloudEvents,

+is in `application/protobuf` byte data format, like you see on the screen.

-So, we need to somehow prase the byte data.
+This is not understandable as it is, so we need to somehow prase the byte data to JSON.

 -->